 Many issues the charity sector is trying to tackle are systemic—originating from how our society is structured, rather than any isolated factor.
 Systems change—or ‘systems thinking’—is a way of trying to get a handle on this complexity to bring about positive social impact.
 What’s more, we think it helps charities and funders to be more aware of the systems they are a part of.
 This way, they can be sure they are making things better, not worse, in the long run, and are working towards lasting change.
-Find out more about systems change and its role in the charity sector.

 Key tools, resources and commentary on systems change